-Induction, training and development for Councillors has continued together with close working relationships between Corporate Management Team and Cabinet including a number of joint meetings being held.
+Induction, training and development for Councillors has continued together with close working relationships between CMT and Cabinet including a number of joint meetings being held.
 The Assurance Board and WLGA have provided specific support in training and development.
+Staff and Members have adapted to remote access and agile working which enables participation, time can be used more effectively.